 On another hot political topic - immigration - Bush said he thinks a major reform bill "has a chance to pass."
 In 2007, Bush sought to pass an immigration bill similar to what's been proposed in Congress this year, seeking to provide citizenship opportunity for undocumented immigrants already living in the U.S.

-Bush said immigration is important to pass “to fix a system that’s broken,” not to improve the Republican Party’s political standing among Latino voters.
+Bush said immigration is important to pass because of a "broken system," not to improve the Republican Party's political standing among Latino voters.

 "Good policy yields good politics, as far as I'm concerned," Bush said.

 The 43rd president traveled to Africa with former first lady Laura Bush to promote their Pink Ribbon Red Ribbon initiative, a program through their foundation to expand care and prevention of cervical cancer in sub-Saharan Africa and Latin America.
 Last week, the Bushes helped renovate a clinic in Zambia that will serve as a cervical-cancer screening and treatment center.

 As president, Bush launched the President's Emergency Plan for AIDS Relief (PEPFAR), to address the wide spread of HIV/AIDS in Africa.
 Since leaving the White House, he has received warm welcomes on the continent.

 "People admire America," Bush told Karl on "This Week."
 "Africans are thrilled with the idea that American taxpayers funded programs that save lives."

 To anyone who says his work in Africa is an attempt to make up for mistakes made elsewhere during his presidency, Bush called that notion "absurd psychobabble."